Becoming an owner-builder

 The certificate of consent enables you to obtain a building permit and carry out domestic building work as an owner-builder on your land.

-In deciding whether to issue a certificate, the VBA will consider amongst other things whether the applicant:
+In deciding whether to issue a certificate, the VBA will consider, amongst other things, whether the applicant:

 - intends to live in the property upon completion of the building work;

-- owns or co-owns land for which a building permit has been granted in respect of an owner-builder project in the past 5 years;
+- owns or co-owns land for which a building permit has been granted in respect of an owner-builder project in the past 5 years; and

 - has the prescribed knowledge of the duties and responsibilities of an owner-builder.